neuromorphs/ant-lmu-wta-block/README.md

 git push
 ```

+The first time you do this for a new branch, you will be asked to change the
+command to `git push --set-upstream origin my_feature_name`.
+This is just
+to confirm that you want to create that new branch on github as well.

 Warning: if you are not used to using `git`, there can be a bit of a learning
 curve.
 The instructions above should all work, but it is quite easy to do
 some of the commands wrong and make things very confusing.
 There is a reason